pmchrist/Capsule_Climate/notes.md

 # Current Questions:
+Q - I have changed intial NW parameters for CP, as they spawned with 0 machines and stayed idle for the simulation.
+Moreover, I found why increased convergence in the consumermarket helped.
+It just impoved the real difference between Demand Exp and Demand while minimizing the Demand Unexpected.
+As a result I know try to use the Demand Unsatisfied as it is without increasing steps.
+What is more correct?
+A -

-0) I have integrated the opinion everywhere now, it seems to not change anything, tho.
+Q - I have integrated the opinion everywhere now, it seems to not change anything, tho.
+A - Shocks might help, otherwise we need an utility function too.
+Or try ignoring high polluters.

-1) So, sometimes when consumermarket process does not have a lot of steps, it falls into monopolies.
+Q - So, sometimes when consumermarket process does not have a lot of steps, it falls into monopolies.
 This process seems to be more frequent with the sustainability opinion.
 Does it make sense?
-2) These big companies are eating market, where should I check for why it is happening?
+A - It has been fixed, issue was in overborrowing and calculating of expected Demand

 # Answered Questions: